RealTeeCee/DataStructureAndAlgorithm/English/Grammar/Verbs/VerbTransitive.md

-# A transitive verb is a verb that requires an object to complete its meaning,
+# A transitive verb is a verb that requires an object to complete its meaning

 * Transitive Verb Examples:

 - She ate an apple.
 (The verb "ate" requires the object "an apple" to complete its meaning.)